jesse-maurice/mini-estate-floor-selector/README.md

 ---

-## ⚠️ Limitations & Tradeoffs
+## ⚠️ Things to Note

-- 🔁 **No backend/data fetching**: All tower, floor, and layout data is hardcoded.
+- 🔁 **No API / Backend** – All data is static and locally mocked.
-- 🧭 **No routing (`react-router`)**: Navigation is handled using component state managed by Zustand to simplify the prototype.
+- 🧭 **Routing is omitted** – Navigation handled via local component state and Zustand.
-- 🗺️ **No real geolocation/context**: Not integrated with real maps, buildings, or project info.
+- 🗺️ **No map or live project integration** – This is a self-contained demo, not tied to actual real estate listings.
-- 📱 **Mobile animations**: Tap events simulate hover, but may behave differently on some touch devices.
+- 📱 **Touch Interactions** – While tap events are supported, hover animations may vary slightly on mobile devices.

 ---